numaproj/numaflow/docs/user-guide/sdks/features.md

 # SDK Features

 The features supported by SDKs.
 These features are about whether each SDK support writing User Defined Functions.
+Please refer to the [SDK Compatibility](./compatibility.md) for SDK and Numaflow compatibility.

 (● - Released, ○ - Future Release)

 ## Python